run2000/perl-nrdp/README.md

 The authentication token used to access the remote NRDP agent. **REQUIRED**
 -H, –hostname
 The name of the host associated with the passive host/service check result.
-This script will attempt to learn the hostname if not supplied.
+This script will attempt to determine the hostname if not supplied.
 -s, –service
 For service checks, the name of the service associated with the passive check result.
 -S, –state